 impressive.
 For better views, it appears you would need to continue on

 to Mt.
-Webb trail, which is about twice as steep, and starts at Radium
+Webb trail, which is much steeper, and starts at Radium

 1. We are about to cross the

-2. Nice view of Chilliwack Lake from the bridge.
+2. A fine view of Chilliwack Lake from the bridge.